dvansoye/prompt-portfolio/extractMentalModels.prompt.md

 Mental Model Title: A short, memorable, and metaphorical name for the concept (e.g., "The Cyprus Experiment").

-Abstract Principle: A concise, one-paragraph definition explaining the core idea.
-This definition should be universal and not tied only to the source text.
+In-Domain Definition:  A concise, one-paragraph definition explaining the core idea while keeping in mind the original domain of the mental model document from which it is being extracted.
+Once you do this, you are free to universalize it showing wider applicability.

 Concrete Applications: